batiste/CokeScript/doc/spec.md

 # CokeScript Language Specification

 You can assume CokeScript is JavaScript with a Python like syntax.
-Some elements from ruby might appear as well.
+Some elements from Ruby might appear as well.

 ## Language basics